 Given the hedonistic lifestyle that Hugh Hefner was reported to have enjoyed, including filling his Playboy Mansions with blonde playmates, and his numerous marriages, there would seemingly be a sizeable number of people who could potentially pursue a Claim against his estate.

 No doubt details of his Will, assuming one was made, will filter out in due course and if any dispute does arise, then the value of the Estate is likely to mean it will be bitterly fought.

-If you need any assistance with a dispute relating to a Deceased’s Estate, particularly where there is a potential Claim under the Inheritance (Provision for Family and Dependants) Act 1975, then please contact inheritance solicitor Chris Green on 0808 139 1598.
-We handle a variety of disputes surrounding Estates, including bringing and defending validity challenges and are able to offer high quality, cost-effective legal advice on such matters.
+If you need any assistance with a dispute relating to a deceased’s estate, particularly where there is a potential claim under the Inheritance (Provision for Family and Dependants) Act 1975, then please contact us on 0808 139 1598.
+We handle a variety of disputes surrounding estates, including bringing and defending validity challenges and are able to offer high quality, cost-effective legal advice on such matters.